-The College of Nursing has two distinct parts:
+The Traditional BSN track has two distinct parts:

 Admission to the Concordia University Texas College of Nursing is highly competitive.
 We recommend maintaining communication with your faculty advisor throughout the process if you are a current Concordia student or your transfer admissions counselor for transfer students coming directly into Professional Nursing Sequence.